Skip to product information

 This white Tanba vase is extremely strong and durable because it is fired at high temperatures.
 Firing at high temperatures enhances the transparency and luster of the glaze, resulting in an even more beautiful finish.

-Shimizu Ichiji is a contemporary artist who continues the tradition of Tamba ware.
-His work fuses tradition with innovation and is highly regarded for its outstanding technique and aesthetic sense.
-Shimizu's work is beloved by ceramic art enthusiasts both in Japan and abroad, and has won awards at many exhibitions.
+Shimizu Ichiji is an artist who continues the tradition of Tamba ware into the modern era.
+His work fuses tradition with innovation and is highly acclaimed for its outstanding technique and aesthetic sense.
+His works are beloved by ceramic art enthusiasts both in Japan and abroad, and have won awards at numerous exhibitions.

 6. Usability and practicality

-This crane-neck vase is not only beautiful to look at, but also practical.
-Its long and slender shape makes it easy to arrange flowers and beautifully accentuates any flower material.
+This crane-necked vase is not only beautiful to look at, but also practical.
+Its slender shape makes it easy to arrange flowers and beautifully accentuates any floral arrangement.
 It blends in with any space, such as the entrance, living room, or Japanese-style room, and can be enjoyed as part of the interior.

 7. Lasting Value

-Shimizu Ichiji's works continue to retain their beauty and functionality even over time.
-This white, blistered, tumbled crane-neck vase is sure to become a treasured item that can be used for a long time.
-The more you use it, the more its texture will improve, and you will grow to love it more and more.
+Shimizu Ichiji's works continue to retain their beauty and functionality over time.
+This blown clay white Tanba crane-neck vase is also a masterpiece that can be used for a long time and will become a lifelong treasure.
+The more you use it, the more its texture will improve, and you will gradually grow to love it more and more.

 Biography